DCAN-Labs/cifti-connectivity/README.md

 These arguments can be included without a value.

+`--make_conn_conc` will make a list of connectivity matrices created by this wrapper.
+By default, the wrapper will not make a list.
+Running `cifti_conn_pairwise_corr` will only work if a list of connectivity matrices already exists.
+This wrapper can create a list by running `cifti_conn_matrix` or `cifti_conn_template` with this `--make_conn_conc` flag included.

 `--keep_conn_matrices` will make the wrapper keep the `dconn/pconn` files after creating them.
 Otherwise, it will delete the `d/pconns` after adding them to the average `d/pconn`.
 The `d/pconn` files are needed to run `cifti_conn_pairwise_corr`, which compares the `d/pconn` files to the average file created by `cifti_conn_template`.
 So if this flag is excluded and `cifti_conn_pairwise_corr` is run, then the `d/pconn` files will be kept until the `pairwise_corr` script finishes.

 `--beta8` will run a beta version to reduce file size.
 Include this argument to reduce floating point precision and discard lower triangle of matrix.
 Exclude it to leave the same.
 If included, this will produce 8Gb `.dconns`.
 Otherwise, this will make 33Gb `.dconns`.
 This option does nothing for `ptseries`.

-`--make_conn_conc` will make a list of connectivity matrices created by this wrapper.
-By default, the wrapper will not make a list.

 `--remove_outliers` will remove outliers from the BOLD signal if this flag is included.
 Otherwise (by default), frames will only be censored by the FD threshold.